- How to open a Binance Futures account

 If you don’t have any funds deposited to Binance, we recommend reading How to Deposit on Binance.

-On the right side of this area is where you can access your Binance account, including your Dashboard.
-You can easily check your wallet balances and orders across the entire Binance ecosystem by clicking on Wallet and Orders.
-You can also check the ongoing Binance Futures trading competitions by clicking on Tournaments.
+On the right side of the top bar is where you can access your Binance account, including your Dashboard.
+You can easily check your wallet balances and orders across the entire Binance ecosystem.

 Whenever you see an arrow on the bottom right corner of a module, that means you can move and resize that element.
 This way, you can easily create your own custom interface layout!

 By clicking on Transfer, you can transfer funds between your Futures Wallet and the rest of the Binance ecosystem.

 How to adjust your leverage